 PaintCare welcomes partnerships with municipal agencies, especially those that operate household hazardous waste collection programs, landfills and transfer stations.
-PaintCare covers the municipal agency partner’s cost of paint storage bins, paint transportation and recycling, and public outreach and education.
+PaintCare covers the municipal partner’s cost of paint storage bins, paint transportation and recycling, and public outreach and education.
 There is no monetary compensation for operations or labor costs associated with serving as a drop-off site.

 For municipal agencies that wish to offer services to PaintCare other than serving solely as a drop-off site, (e.g., reprocessing paint on site), monetary compensation may be negotiated.
-These services include reprocessing paint at your site, bulking paint in situations where storage space is limited, offering good, usable paint in original containers to the public (“Waste Exchange”), and transportation from your own satellite sites and a main site.
+These services include reprocessing paint at your site, bulking paint in situations where storage space is limited, offering usable paint in original containers to the public (“Waste Exchange”), and transportation from your own satellite sites to a main site.